splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/use-cases-schedules/use-case-day-by-day.rst

       <h2>Summary</h2>
    </embed>

-Skyler created the every-other-day coverage they needs by creating a single schedule for the checkout service with two day-by-day shifts: one shift for Monday, Wednesday, and Friday coverage and second for Tuesday, Thursday, Saturday, and Sunday coverage.
+Skyler created the every-other-day coverage they need by creating a single schedule for the checkout service with two day-by-day shifts: one shift for Monday, Wednesday, and Friday coverage and a second for Tuesday, Thursday, Saturday, and Sunday coverage.
 Skyler added the schedule to the incident workflow in the incident policy for the checkout service.
 Skyler then enabled the policy so that alerts begin flowing and triggering incidents that notify the responders in the newly-configured schedule.

 .. raw:: html